SchmidtDSE/plastics-pipeline/README.md

 Most users can simply reference the output from the latest execution.
 That output is written to [https://global-plastics-tool.org/datapipeline.zip](https://global-plastics-tool.org/datapipeline.zip) and is publicly available under the [CC-BY-NC License](https://github.com/SchmidtDSE/plastics-pipeline/blob/main/LICENSE.md).
 That said, users may also leverage a local environment if desired.

 ### Container Environment
-A containerized Docker environment is available for execution through `build.sh`.
+A containerized Docker environment is available for execution.
 This will conduct the model sweeps and prepare the outputs required for the [front-end tool](https://github.com/SchmidtDSE/plastics-prototype).
 See [COOKBOOK.md](https://github.com/SchmidtDSE/plastics-pipeline/blob/main/COOKBOOK.md) for more details.

 ### Manual Environment
 In addition to the Docker container, a manual environment can be established simply by running `pip install -r requirements.txt`.
 This assumes that sqlite3 is installed.
 Afterwards, simply run `bash build.sh`.